muenalan/configureplus/README.md

  $ make install-systemwide
  $ configureplus help
  $ cd somewhere
- $ configureplus # create a local .configureplus/ folder with default platform variables
+ $ configureplus                               # create a local .configureplus/ folder with default platform variables (use $OSTYPE)
+ $ CONFIGUREPLUS_SESSION=local1 configureplus set ALPHA 123 # .. create a scratch session for later use
+ $ CONFIGUREPLUS_SESSION=local1 configureplus get ALPHA # .. create a scratch session for later use 123

 # Description